CenturyLinkCloud/PublicKB/General/enhanced-security-master-account-registration.md

 **7:** Verify Your Email
 After setting up your security questions, you will be asked to provide a token sent to your email address.
 Log in to your email and obtain the token.
 Enter it into the text box and click the register button.

+After a period of time, a button will appear that will help you track your email if you did not recieve it.
+This will display information regarding the email.
+Some common issues are the email was not sent because it was not a valid email address, or it was blocked by the receiving email server.

 ![ES-MAR-8.png](../images/ES-MAR-8.png)

 **8:** Log In With Your Master Account